AminRahimi/angular-bootstrap-persian-datepicker/README.md

 ### Popup Settings ###

 Options for datepicker can be passed as JSON using the `datepicker-options` attribute.
-Specific settings for the `datepicker-popup`, that can globally configured through the `datepickerPopupConfig`, are:
+Specific settings for the `datepicker-popup-persian`, that can globally configured through the `datepickerPopupConfig`, are:

- * `datepicker-popup`
+ * `datepicker-popup-persian`
  	_(Default: 'yyyy-MM-dd')_ :
  	The format for displayed dates.